divyanshirgb/Portfolio/README.md

-  # Dark-Themed Portfolio Website
+  # Portfolio Website

-  This is a code bundle for Dark-Themed Portfolio Website.
-The original project is available at https://www.figma.com/design/xnVplQH2ZDvykYehnd2c2J/Dark-Themed-Portfolio-Website.
+  This is a code bundle for Dark-Themed Portfolio Website is available at https://www.figma.com/design/xnVplQH2ZDvykYehnd2c2J/Dark-Themed-Portfolio-Website.

   ## Running the code